BenjaminEpitome/Final-Project/README.md

 ## Author: Alvee Ejdanee

-This is the final project for college
+This is the final project for college class: Introduction to programming.